Donald Crowhurst: After the race

 Before the deception was revealed, Robin Knox-Johnston donated his £5,000 winnings for fastest circumnavigation to Donald Crowhurst's widow and children.
 Nigel Tetley was awarded a consolation prize and built a new trimaran.

 Teignmouth council considered a proposal to exhibit the boat, charging visitors 2/6d per head, with profits to go to Crowhurst's wife and four children.

-Teignmouth Electron was later taken to Jamaica and was sold several times, being repurposed and refitted, first as a cruise boat in Montego Bay and later as a dive boat in the Cayman Islands, before being hauled out following a minor incident in 1983, but later damaged by a hurricane and never repaired.
+Teignmouth Electron was taken to Jamaica and was sold several times, being repurposed and refitted, first as a cruise boat in Montego Bay and later as a dive boat in the Cayman Islands, before being hauled out following a minor incident in 1983, but later damaged by a hurricane and never repaired.
 The boat still lies decaying on the southwest shore of Cayman Brac.

+Facing criticism that the organisers of the 1968 race had not done enough to ensure that only adequately experienced sailors and proven vessels should have been permitted to compete, the organisers of subsequent Golden Globe Races (GGRs) have adopted far more stringent safety criteria for entrants.
+The rules for the 2018 Golden Globe Race, marking the 50th anniversary of the 1968 race, included stipulations that "Entrants must show prior ocean sailing experience of at least 8,000 miles and another 2000 miles solo, in any boat, as well as an additional 2000 miles solo in their GGR (Golden Globe Race) boat."

+While the circumstances that permitted his participation in the race can of necessity only be viewed in the context of the time, safety lessons have been learned by race organisers in particular that would never allow such a combination of an inexperienced sailor, with an untried boat, to take part in an equivalent race today.

 Reputation and reappraisal

-Once his disappearance and deception were revealed, contemporary news accounts were far from flattering: in the 2006 documentary Deep Water a 1969 newspaper headline is shown which reads: "LONE SAILOR FAKED WORLD VOYAGE", while in the same documentary, a journalist of the day, Ted Hynds states: "No one likes to be conned... we were sharp newspapermen, and he conned us."
+Once his disappearance and deception were revealed, contemporary news accounts were far from flattering: in the 2006 documentary Deep Water a 1969 newspaper headline is shown which reads: "LONE SAILOR FAKED WORLD VOYAGE", while in the same documentary, a journalist of the day, Ted Hynds, states: "No one likes to be conned... we were sharp newspapermen, and he conned us."
 The 1970 book The Strange Last Voyage of Donald Crowhurst by two Sunday Times journalists has been described as "largely unflattering".
 However, over time the public narrative has changed somewhat, most more recent commentators viewing Crowhurst as a well-intentioned but tragic figure who became caught up in a situation that was initially of his own making but that he could not ultimately control.
 James Marsh, the director of the film The Mercy, has said: "He made a pretty good go at sailing round the world.
 He stayed out in the ocean for the best part of seven months so all in all, he achieved much more than people ever thought he could, he just didn't achieve what his objective was.
 It was a case of over-reach, it was hubris and that is what caused the tragedy of his demise."